carvilsi/noeq/README.md

 ![Alt vmware](https://github.com/carvilsi/noeq/raw/master/img/noeq.png)

-On top of math.js a powerful and extensible RPN calculator UX oriented.
+On top of math.js a powerful and extensible and easily customize RPN calculator UX oriented.

 Due the current Keymap, any operation will be executed after pressing the key, with the arguments on the stack or inline with the last one.
 Thus you not need to press enter to execute operation.